joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 Whenever we submit a URL into our browser that is a `GET` request.
 So, when you are browsing the internet, you are sending lots of `GET` request!

-### Testing Requests using Insomnia
+### Testing Requests using Postman

-There is a very helpdul tool we use as server side developers to test endpoints.
-It is known as [Insomnia](https://insomnia.rest/download).
+There is a very helpful tool we use as server side developers to test endpoints.
+It is known as [Postman](https://www.postman.com/downloads/).
 Please download it and install it on your systems if you don't already have it.

 # Routing with Express.js